 If you sleep on your side, you most likely are causing your lower back pain.
 Poor mattress support and firm mattresses are probably not working in your favor.
 Side sleepers will sleep the most comfortable with a medium to medium firm mattress.
 Some side sleepers even prefer plush or soft mattresses.
 The pressure buildup with your SI joint and hip will become even more annoying over time if you aren’t sleeping on the best surface for your sleep style.
 As a side sleeper with lower back pain from time to time, we compiled a guide below for you to use to help with the buying process.

 If you sleep on your side and have lower back pain, you can alleviate your pain by getting a new mattress with proper support and firmness.
 A medium mattress firmness is most preferred by those who sleep the majority of the time on their side.
+Several mattresses on here are the best mattress for side sleepers with lower back pain.
 Adding a pillow in between your knees will add another layer of pressure relief for those who have moderate to severe lower back pain.
 Side sleepers that have other recommendations for mattresses that help alleviate back pain, leave us a comment about what works for you.